pingcap/tidb/docs/design/2022-01-04-integer-shard-index.md

 The shard index is only valid for unique secondary index, not for primary key or non-unique secondary index, and it must meet the follower rules.

-- It is an unqie index
+- It is an unique index
 - The first field of index is tidb_shard(`a`) , the column `a` is integer type and is the second field of the index.

 ### Non-equivalent Condition Can't Use Index